Patti LaBelle: Patti LaBelle and the Bluebelles

-Patricia Louise Holte was born in the Eastwick section of Southwest Philadelphia, Pennsylvania, the second-youngest child of Henry (1919–1989) and Bertha (Robinson; 1916–1978) Holte's three children, and the next-to-youngest of five children overall.
+Patricia Louise Holte was born in the Eastwick section of Southwest Philadelphia, Pennsylvania, the second-youngest child of Henry (1919–1989) and Bertha (née Robinson; 1916–1978) three children, and the next-to-youngest of five children overall.
 Her siblings were Thomas Hogan Jr. (1930–2013), Vivian Hogan (1932–1975), Barbara (1942–1982), and Jacqueline "Jackie" (1945–1989).
 Her father was a railroad worker and club performer and her mother was a domestic.
 Despite enjoying her childhood, LaBelle would later write in her memoirs, Don't Block the Blessings, that her parents' marriage was abusive.
 Shortly after her parents' divorce when she was 12, she was sexually molested by a family friend.

-She joined a local church choir at the Beulah Baptist Church at ten and performed her first solo two years later.
+She joined a local church choir at the Beulah Baptist Church at 10 and performed her first solo two years later.
 While she was growing up, she listened to secular music styles such as R&B and jazz music as well.

 When she was 16, LaBelle won a talent competition at her high school, John Bartram High School.
 The success led to her first singing group, the Ordettes, in 1960 with schoolmates Jean Brown, Yvonne Hogen, and Johnnie Dawson.
 With LaBelle as the front woman, the group became a local attraction until two of its members left to marry, while another was forced to quit the group by her religious father.
 In 1962, the Ordettes included three new members: Cindy Birdsong; and Sarah Dash and Nona Hendryx, who had sung for another vocal group which was defunct at the time.
 That year, they auditioned for local record-label owner Harold Robinson, who agreed to work with the group after hearing LaBelle sing the song "I Sold My Heart to the Junkman".
 Initially, he had been dismissive of LaBelle, believing her to be "too dark and too plain".